GreenBlast/Linger/README.md

 * DirWatchTrigger.py - Watches a directory for changes and calls it's actions when there is one
 * FileDeleteTrigger.py - Creates a file, and triggers when it's deleted.
 Creating the file again afterwards
 * NewMailFilterByCommandTrigger.py – Wait for a mail with a given subject to arrive, and calls the action with the label in the mail
 * OnStartTrigger.py – Calls its actions 5 seconds after Linger is up
 * PeriodicalTrigger.py – Calls its actions every given interval in seconds, using Linger scheduler
 * ThreadedPeriodicalTrigger.py – Creates a thread that calls an action every given interval in seconds
-* PeriodicalHumanlikeTrigger - Does actions periodically, but adds a random interval and not acting between given sleep times
+* PeriodicalHumanlikeTrigger.py - Does actions periodically, but adds a random interval and not acting between given sleep times
-* TelegramFilterByCommandTrigger - Let's you give commands to a telegram bot to engage the given actions associated with the trigger
+* TelegramFilterByCommandTrigger.py - Let's you give commands to a telegram bot to engage the given actions associated with the trigger
+* MQTTMessageFilterByCommandTrigger.py - Triggers by a message received from an MQTT broker to engage given action associated with the trigger
+* MultipleLingersTelegramFilterByCommandTrigger - A telegram trigger that enables controlling more than one Linger instances (by two stages, send an MQTT message that gets in response a list of available commands of an MQTT trigger in another Linger)
 ### Actions

 * GetGrabAndSendMailAction.py – Takes a snapshot using an [ispy](https://www.ispyconnect.com) adapter, and sending it to a Mail recipient